 The Company has undertaken an expense management right-sizing exercise to reduce its operating expenses.
 As part of this program, employee headcount has been reduced both through natural attrition and some restructuring.
 Additionally, management and a number of employees have accepted reduced cash compensation in exchange for equity.

-As revenue grows, Clear Blue anticipates strong growth in both top line revenues and in gross margin.
+Clear Blue anticipates strong growth in top line revenues and in EBITDA.
 Management believes costs can be managed such that profitability improves over time, leading to its objective of profitability.

 Inventory